-The vision of the Office of Faculty and Staff Diversity is for all SDSU students, staff, faculty and alumni to feel part of a welcoming and affirming community where diversity, equity and social justice are valued and advanced through institutional programs and policies.
+The vision of the Office of Faculty and Staff Diversity is for all San Diego State University students, staff, faculty and alumni to participate in a welcoming, affirming and just campus community where diversity, inclusion, equity and social justice are valued and advanced through institutional programs and policies.

-The mission of the Office of Faculty and Staff Diversity is to elevate, celebrate and support the diverse SDSU community, and to foster a culture of inclusive excellence in teaching, learning, scholarship and service through professional learning, community building, advocacy, policy recommendations and organizational structures.
+The mission of the Office of Faculty and Staff Diversity is to elevate, celebrate and support the diverse San Diego State University community, and to foster a culture of inclusive excellence in teaching, learning, scholarship and service through professional learning communities, advocacy, policy recommendations and organizational structures.

 Who We Are

-The OFSD serves all students, staff and faculty of San Diego State, as well as alumni and community members when possible and appropriate.
-Led by the AVP for Faculty and Staff Diversity, the OFSD team includes the staff of the Center for Inclusive Excellence, the Campus Director of Inclusive Recruitment, the Equity Analyst, the diversity liaisons that comprise the Equity and Inclusion Councils.
-We collaborate closely with multiple units across campus, including the colleges, divisions, auxiliaries, Faculty Advancement and Student Success, Human Resources, Analytic Studies and Institutional Research, and many programs across the Division of Student Affairs and Campus Diversity.
+As a sub-division of Student Affairs and Campus Diversity, and led by the Associate Vice President for Faculty and Staff Diversity, the OFSD team includes the staff of the Center for Inclusive Excellence, the Campus Director of Inclusive Recruitment, the Equity Analyst, faculty fellows, and the diversity liaisons who comprise the Equity and Inclusion Councils.

 What We Do

-The OFSD aims to build the capacity of all students, faculty and staff to foster an affirming campus culture based on the core values of excellence, equity, diversity, belonging and inclusion through:
+In collaboration with multiple units across campus, OFSD serves all students, staff and faculty of SDSU as well as alumni and community members when possible and appropriate.
+We aim to build the capacity of all to advance just institutional systems and an affirming campus culture based on the core values of excellence, equity, diversity, belonging and inclusion through:

-- Evidence-based professional learning and development around issues of identity, bias and privilege; inclusive communication; anti-oppressive teaching and support services; and inclusive recruitment and evaluation;
+- Evidence-based professional learning and development around issues of identity, bias and privilege; inclusive communication; equity-minded teaching and support services; and inclusive recruitment and evaluation;

-- Recruitment of faculty and staff who are reflective of the diverse students and communities served by SDSU;
+- Recruitment, hiring and retention of faculty and staff who are reflective of the diverse students and communities served by SDSU;

 - Promoting the use of data to deepen understanding and inform policies and practices to advance equity and social justice in all aspects of campus life;

-- Development and support of infrastructure and communication channels to ensure the holistic integration of equity and inclusion in everything we do, across and within all campus units.
+- Development and support of infrastructure, policies and communication channels to ensure the holistic integration of equity and inclusion in everything we do, across and within all campus units.